-Being in debt is stressful.
-That’s why you’ve decided to do something about it—and that’s a good thing.
-But now comes the added stress of figuring out exactly which of the many debt relief programs and debt relief options is the right one for your financial situation.
-It can feel overwhelming to try and sift through the pros and cons of the different options and try to land on the best one for you.
+Being in debt is stressful, and that’s why you’ve decided to do something about it.
+Resolving to improve your financial health is the crucial first step.
+But now comes the added stress of figuring out which of the many debt relief options is the right one for your financial situation.
+Two of the more popular options to consider are consumer credit counseling and debt settlement.

 Credit counseling agencies typically provide five main services:

 The counselor will want to know about your income, assets, expenses, and financial goals.
 They’ll ask about the circumstances that got you into debt, and what you’ve done so far to take care of it.
 At the end of the first session, you and the counselor will discuss ways to budget and may suggest that more counseling would be helpful.

 - Debt management plans

 Depending on your personal situation, the counselor may recommend a debt management plan (DMP), which can be a savvy debt relief strategy for some.
 This is a personalized plan that will allow you to consolidate your debts into one monthly payment with a lower interest rate.
 If you enroll in a DMP, you can usually expect your debt to be cleared within three to five years.

 If it turns out that the best method for putting your debt behind you is bankruptcy, you’ll be required to undergo two sessions of credit counseling: “pre-filing counseling” and a pre-discharge counseling session at the end of the bankruptcy process (before your debts are discharged).
 These meetings are designed to inform you about the bankruptcy process and educate you on how to avoid getting into debt again.

 If you’re having difficulty paying back student loans, the counselor will review your entire economic situation and may speak with your loan issuers.
 They’ll take into consideration your expenses, loans, and other debt to figure out the best path for you.
 The federal student loan repayment options available to you will depend on whether you’ve been able to make payments on time, or whether you’re in default on your loan.